 For fat-reducing friends, look here

 Daily intake of calories is less than total energy, which can reduce weight.
 Losing 1-2 pounds of body weight per week means that the daily calorie gap is 500-1000 calories.
 For example, a trainer's total daily energy (calculated in the above section) is 2500 calories, then 2,000 calories of food per day can help her lose about 1 pound a week.

 Users who lose weight should choose low-GI foods, low-calorie, unprocessed foods, which can help control hunger and reduce calorie intake.

 Many dietary methods, such as low-carb, high-fat, high-protein, skipping lunch, etc., have different effects for everyone.
 If there is no change in body weight for 2-3 weeks, it is time to consider whether to adjust the training plan and diet.

-Understand about fitness and nutrition
+Understanding fitness and nutrition

 Some people always say that I don’t grow meat when I eat.
 I don’t care about disease.
 Actually, it doesn’t exist.
 If you want to keep fit, you still need to understand some principles of nutrition.
 Today, I will summarize these positions.

 First of all, we need to know the dietary causes of obesity: